rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/cookbook/ruby.md

 ## Performing an unpivot operation ##

-Doing an unpivot operation to "cancel" a pivot one can be done with the `concatMap`, `map` and `coerce_to` commands:
+Doing an unpivot operation to "cancel" a pivot one can be done with the `concat_map`, `map` and `coerce_to` commands:

 ```rb